Our Services

 Phoenix Equine offers portable digital radiography (DR) and ultrasonography (US).
 Digital radiographs capture the image using a portable detector plate and sends it to the mobile viewing unit for instant review to enable efficient diagnosis.
 All images can be sent remotely for Radiology Consultation and customer for review.

 Ultrasonography uses high-frequency acoustics to digitally evaluate tendons, joints, organs, and reproductive systems.
-The versatility of US can allow diagnosis, monitoring, and can even guide treatments such as IRAP, PRP, and other intra-articular therapies.
+The versatility of US can allow diagnosis, monitoring, and can even guide treatments intralesional and intra-articular therapies.

 A chiropractic exam includes a thorough physical exam and observation of the horse in motion.
 When properly applied by a trained practitioner, alternative medicine can be used in conjunction with traditional sports medicine to give both horse and rider the winning edge.
 In many instances, performance horses have responded favorably to this treatment.
 Dr. Easton is certified in veterinary chiropractic and believes a comprehensive approach can help your horse reach their optimal performance within their discipline.
 A technique called motion palpation is used to diagnose reduced joint mobility and/or malalignment.
 Dr. Easton implements low amplitude, high velocity adjustments to restore motion to the joint.
 Proper skeletal alignment can increase innate healing of musculoskeletal injuries, infectious insults, and even organ dysfunction.

-Platelet Rich Plasma (PRP) is similar to IRAP, however it creates a platelet rich serum containing growth factors that contain regenerative qualities that enhance healing of damaged tissues including tendons, blood vessels, and skin.
+Platelet Rich Plasma (PRP) is similar to IRAP®, however it creates a platelet rich serum containing growth factors that contain regenerative qualities that enhance healing of damaged tissues including tendons, blood vessels, and skin.
+Platelet Rich Plasma can be used as a bio- scaffolding for wound and soft tissue injuries as well as in orthopedics to treat joint inflammation.

 Phoenix Equine Veterinary Services offers an Annual Health Package to provide our patients with all their preventative needs each year.
 The wellness package includes the following: